codacy/docs/docs/repositories-configure/integrations/github-integration.md

 If you remove the integration, you can enable it again as follows:

 1. Click the button **Add integration** and select **GitHub** on the list.
-1. Follow the instructions to install the integration.
-1. Click the button **Enable**.
+1. Click the button **Enable** and follow the instructions.

+    !!! important
+        The user that enables the integration must have administrator access to the repository.

 ## Configuring the GitHub integration